 Phi Beta Kappa

-Phi Beta Kappa is a scholastic honor society for those in the liberal arts and sciences.
-The society was formed in 1776 and is the oldest student honorary society in the US.
-The Florida State University chapter, chartered in 1934 and established in 1935, was the first in Florida.
-The FSU chapter became an RSO in 2008.
-The chapter's activities include recognition of outstanding juniors and graduating seniors and sponsorship of visiting speakers of University-wide interest.
-In the Fall and Spring, the chapter gives the Marion Jewell Hay Award to the top graduating student member.
-In the Spring, student officers honor an FSU faculty member with the Phi Beta Kappa Excellence in Teaching Award.
-New members are automatically invited each Fall, Spring, and Summer based on major, grades (minimum 3.9 GPA for juniors and 3.65 GPA for seniors), language study, and other criteria.
+Phi Beta Kappa is a scholastic honor society for those studying the liberal arts and sciences.
+The society was formed in 1776 and is the oldest student honorary society in the U.S. The Florida State University chapter, chartered in 1934 and established in 1935, was the first in Florida.
+The FSU chapter became an RSO in 2008 and became a partner organization of FSU's Center for Leadership and Social Change in 2012.
+The chapter's activities include recognition of outstanding juniors and graduating seniors and sponsorship of visiting speakers of university-wide interest.
+New members are automatically invited regularly based on academic criteria.

 Local Web site